afaqsmadi/GiveAndTake/README.md

 If you need an stuff that you don't have and you will not use.
 Instead of buying it, you can borrow it from someone else lives near you by using Give&Take . you can borrow it for a limited time and then bring it back.
-Everyone support each other and Take&Give is the communication tool for this service.
+Everyone support each other and Give&Take is the communication tool for this service.

 Give&Take makes communication between the owner of the item and the one who needs it easier.
 So, it saves money and time.